Tizzz-555/100-days-of-code/log.md

 ### Day 17: November 20, Monday

-**Today's Progress**: Finally integrated geocoder into leaflet the way I wanted:
+🔸 Finally integrated geocoder into leaflet the way I wanted:

 🔸Initialised the geocoding provider directly

 🔸Used its geocode() method to populate the variable used to update the map and marker.

-**Thoughts**: This entire Leflet thing was a very good exercise to learn more about geolocal and how to approach challenging documentation
+🔸 This entire Leflet thing was a very good exercise to learn more about geolocal and how to approach challenging documentation

 **Link(s) to work**
 [Twitter](https://x.com/beccari_mattia/status/1726655378803630506?s=20)